mac01021/json-sieve/README.md

 - a field check,  eg `pckMsg.stdEnvelope.guid = abcd-1234-gfhij`, `timestamp="2016-01-02T23:55:03.041Z", level=INFO`
 - a conjuction of simpler tests

-Regexp matches as a test type will be supported in the near future if we actually use this thing.
+Regexp matches as a test type may be supported in the near future.

 A conjunction can be any of